saket1104/MyProjects/README.md

 **Priority: Medium**

+     **Test Steps**

         -Reaching settings: Click on the 3-dot menu button from the home page and then select settings.
         -Clicking on settings expands the settings below listing the options available in settings.
         -Budget Mode in the settings is not intuitive.
 If we give an amount as 100 and enable budget mode then on the home screen we see balance as INR 3.33 and when disabled then the home page shows INR 0.00.
         -Clearing data from setting and relaunching the app still persist the data of the budget mode.
         -Enabling Carry over in settings navigates back to the home page showing an additional row of INR balance in green along with Income and expense balance.
         -Dark theme is disabled from non-annual subscriptions.
         -Selecting Language opens a list of language options in the list, and when an option is selected then "You should restart the application in order to apply the changes" and this message is displayed in the language option selected and also the Settings options language changes instantly without restarting the app.

 # Bugs/Observations: